Rifushigi/trace/README.md

 # TRACE — Tracking Real-time Attendance & Class Engagement

 **TRACE** is a smart, multimodal attendance management system designed for modern educational institutions.
-It combines biometric authentication, geofencing, BLE, NFC, and machine learning to provide a secure, real-time, and adaptive platform for tracking student attendance and engagement.
+It combines biometric authentication, geofencing using BLE and machine learning to provide a secure, real-time, and adaptive platform for tracking student attendance and engagement.

 ---